smart-edge-open/ido-specs/doc/applications-onboard/using-openness-cnca.md

     **NOTE:**
     In addition to the OpenNESS controller bring-up, by enabling the ngc role the playbook scripts performs:
-  - Clone of the x-epcforedge repo from github
+  - Clone of the ido-epcforedge repo from github
   - Builds AF(Application Function), NEF(Network Exposure Function), OAM(Operation,Administration and Maintenance) and CNTF(Core Network Test Function) micro services
   - Generates certificate files at the location **/etc/openness/certs/ngc** on the controller and the node.
   - Updates the configuration files of AF and NEF with the service names of NEF and CNTF respectively.